January 18, 2010

 Ever wonder why you are so tired all of the time?
 Do you have trouble concentrating?
 Are you cold and achy?
 Are you finding that you do not enjoy the things that used to make you happy?
-Why they heck have you been gaining weight even though you eat right and exercise daily?
-Are you depressed?
+Have you been gaining weight even though you eat right and exercise daily?

 If you are having these feelings it is important to know that you are not alone.
 There are literally thousands of people with symptoms of hypothyroidism with blood tests that do not reveal anything out of the ordinary.
 Why is this happening to so many people and what can be done for those who have no explanation for their symptoms?